 †These authors contributed equally to this work.

-Supplementary Discussion
+Supplementary Note

 Charge transport at the electrode/switching layer interface

-To analyze the charge transport and electrical characteristics at the metal/oxide interface (Fig. 2, A and B), the overall current density flow in the system is considered as the sum of thermionic-emission current density and the ionic current density
+To analyze the charge transport and electrical characteristics at the metal/oxide interface (Fig. 2, a,b), the overall current density flow in the system is considered as the sum of thermionic-emission current density and the ionic current density